geeklearningio/gl-dotnet-primitives/README.md

 # gl-dotnet-primitives

-Data primitives and extensions for dotnet core
+Data primitives and extensions for dotnet core.